Understanding IB Diploma Grading

 Extended Essay

 To read our complete guide of Extended Essay please refer to this page.
-A student who receives a Grade A demonstrates:
+Also check our tips for Extended Essay.

 • Effective research skills resulting in a well-focused and appropriate research question